WoodWing/enterprise-integration-guide/README.md

 # Documentation structure
 ## Guides
 At the root level of this project there are folders.
-Each folder reprensents a guide.
+Each folder represents a guide.
 A guide can be seen as a book.
 In the folder of a guide there must be an index.md file.
 This is the landing page of the guide.
 The front matter of this page must have the follow attributes: